rudinast/newtech/README.md

 ## Overview

-This repository includes three Python-based projects focusing on currency exchange rate data processing.
-Each project builds upon the previous one, culminating in a GUI application for user-friendly interaction.
+This repository includes four Python-based projects that progressively build a comprehensive pipeline for currency exchange rate data processing, analysis, visualization, and user-friendly interaction through a GUI application.

 ## Labs Summary